GAndromidas/debianinstaller/README.md

 ## Usage
 1. Clone this repository to your local machine.
 2. Navigate to the directory containing `install.sh`.
-3. Make the script executable if needed: `chmod +x install.sh`.
-4. Run the script with elevated privileges: `sudo ./install.sh`.
+3. Run the script with elevated privileges: `./install.sh`.
-5. Follow the prompts and instructions provided by the script.
+4. Follow the prompts and instructions provided by the script.

 ## Notes
 - Always review and understand scripts before executing them with elevated privileges.